czi-hca-comp-tools/multiomics/README.md

 - Brain Initiative is doing RNA-Seq + imaging + epigenomics on single cells from the brain region
 - ENCODE is doing hematopoiesis and liver
 - HCA also has its own
+- Also bulk samples to help do QC for your single cells

 ### Need interoperability